arnavs1ngh/notes/docs/Year2/linalg.md

 ##### Poisson

 For $2D$ problems consider Poisson.
-First stage is to row-reduce to get a summetric tridiagonal pos. def. matrix
+First stage is to row-reduce to get a symmetric tridiagonal pos. def. matrix

 $$\begin{bmatrix}
 1 \\